chrxtina/capstone-client/README.md

 ## About

 Cup O' Sugar is a 'shareconomy' application that allows users post items online and share them with their neighbors.
-The app is meant to foster community, provide a resources for those in need and possibly prevent unnecessary consumerism.
+The app is meant to foster community, provide a resource for those in need and possibly prevent unnecessary consumerism.
 ![Cup O' Sugar screenshot](/app/images/CupoSugar.jpg)

 ## Features